 The rest of the funding, according to advocates, could come from new sources, such as the private sector, so that the overall humanitarian aid pie is expanded rather than cut up differently.

 Further, just six countries currently dedicate 0.7% of their gross domestic product to Official Development Assistance (ODA), despite a pledge by 35 countries to do so.
-ODA helps funds organisations such as GPE and ECW.
+ODA helps funds organizations such as GPE and ECW.

 If more countries hit this target, extreme poverty could effectively be wiped out, according to the OECD.